 It is also a convenient place to grab a bite to eat and drink from 5 Star Catering units before your next concert or sporting event.

 For more details on Arena Square please click here

 About Wembley Park

-Wembley Park, has a unique event heritage, from the 1924 Empire Exhibition, to the 1966 World Cup, Live Aid to the recent sell-out Coldplay concerts.
+Wembley Park, has a unique event heritage, from the 1924 Empire Exhibition, to the 1966 World Cup, Live Aid and the recent sell-out concerts from the likes of Ed Sheeran and Fleetwood Mac.
 Wembley Park is embracing this reputation and building on this and rapidly becoming a new creative hub.